Rochester Area Colleges Center for Excellence in Math and Science: About the RAC-CEMS

 The Rochester Area Colleges is a consortium of higher education institutions in the Rochester, New York metropolitan area.
 Founded in 1970, Rochester Area Colleges has numerous area public and private colleges as members, and provides collaborative working opportunities for colleges and their students.
 The purpose of the association is to support the functions of career development, placement, and experiential education in the region.
 In 2006, Senator Schumer called for Rochester to become a math-science teaching center of excellence and gathered together presidents of Rochester colleges to establish a national math and science teaching center.
-He also pushed for the Senate Appropriations Committee approve a grant under the FY07 Labor, Health and Human Services and Education Appropriations Bill for the RAC-CEMS to be funded.
-In December or 2007, the RAC-CEMS was awarded nearly $1,000,000 in federal money to pay for an expansion of teacher-training programs.
+He also pushed for the Senate Appropriations Committee to approve a grant under the FY07 Labor, Health and Human Services and Education Appropriations Bill for the RAC-CEMS to be funded.
+In December 2007, the RAC-CEMS was awarded nearly $1,000,000 in federal money to pay for an expansion of teacher-training programs.

-Mission

-The goal of the RAC-CEMS is that the Rochester, New York region will continue to be nationally recognized for innovative and effective education of young scientists, engineers, mathematicians and their teachers.

-RAC-CEMS Website

-The Center for Excellence(COE) in Math and Science maintains a website that pulls together resources from the community.
-This site is a collaborative effort to link students, parents, educators, counselors, and community members to local STEM events and community resources, including specific subject area support.